-The “swallowtail design” or “burgee” was adopted in 1902 features a large blue triangle meant to represent the state’s hills and valleys with stripes meant to symbolize roads and waterways—and a white circle in the middle serving as both the “O” in the state name and a reference to “The Buckeye State.”
+The “swallowtail design” or “burgee” was adopted in 1902 features a large blue triangle meant to represent the state’s hills and valleys with stripes meant to symbolize roads and waterways.
+A white circle in the middle serves as both the “O” in the state name and a reference to “The Buckeye State.”

 Oklahoma: It’s the “Cow Chip Throwing Capital of the World”

 Beaver, OK, features the annual World Championship Cow Chip Throw each April.
 What is a cow chip, you ask?
 Why, it’s dried cow dung.
 Fun!

 Oregon: The largest living organism on Earth lives in this state’s Blue Mountains.